Laurie Jennings (President)

 Marianne Prince (Secretary)

 Marianne Prince graduated from the University of Florida with a BS in Nursing and the University of San Diego with a Master's degree in Psychiatric Nursing.
 She retired from the Gainesville VA in 2012.
 She currently is a Docent at the Harn Art Museum, and has served on the Docent Board of Directors as a Secretary.
-She has served on the CBI BOD since 2013 and is currently serving as Secretary of the BOD.
+She has served on the PCCC Board of directors since 2013 and is currently serving as Secretary.

 Doug Hornbeck (Member)